shpaz/openshift-data-workshop/1-explore-amq-operator/README.md

 ## Step 3

-Leave the default name for your Kafka cluster and make sure you understand the wizard presented to you:
+Leave the default name for your Kafka cluster and make sure you understand the wizard presented to you.

+Make sure that you open both `Kafka` and `Zookeeper` dropdown lists, to configure each one of these components.

 Hit the `Create` button in order to complete the installation: